Circuit realization and hardware linearization of monotone operator equilibrium networks: Other activations

 \subsection{Saturation}

 In this section, we show that a saturation activation can be implemented using ideal Zener diodes.
-The \emph{(forward biased) ideal unit Zener diode} is defined as the circuit element with impedance
+The \emph{(forward biased) ideal unit Zener diode} is defined as the circuit element with admittance